OmniCode: A Benchmark for Evaluating Software Engineering Agents: Evaluation of LLM Coding Agents on

 \subsection{Impact of including Bad Patches}

 Tests generated by LLM agents need to be evaluated for robustness, making sure that they can discriminate various edge cases.
-Prior work~\cite{mundler2024swt} evaluates generated tests solely by relying on only the fixed and un-fixed versions for a given pull request. \tool aims to be more robust in its evaluation by ensuring that the generated tests also fail multiple \textit{bad patches}, which characterise different ways in which the bug maybe fixed incorrectly.
+Prior work~\cite{mundler2024swt} evaluates generated tests solely by relying on fixed and un-fixed versions for a given pull request. \tool aims to be more robust in its evaluation by ensuring that the generated tests also fail multiple \textit{bad patches}, which characterize different ways in which the bug may be fixed incorrectly.

 To quantify the effects of including bad patches, we compare the agent performance if evaluating with only the gold patch as the only criteria versus including failing of the bad patches as a success criteria.
-From \autoref{fig:badpatchinclusion}, we can see that metrics based solely on gold-patch success dramatically overestimate a model’s testing capability.
-In the analysis of success for Qwen and DeepSeek results, test cases would have been accepted at a higher rate if bad-patch failures were not required (e.g., Qwen C++ would be 22.7\% instead of 4.55\%, Qwen Java would be 7.79\% instead of 1.3\%, DeepSeek C++ would be 43.8\% instead of 25\%, and DeepSeek Java would be 28.4\% instead of 11.9\%).
+From Figure~\ref{fig:badpatchinclusion}, we can see that metrics based solely on gold-patch success dramatically overestimate a model's testing capability.
+In the analysis of success for Qwen and DeepSeek results, test cases would have been accepted at a higher rate if bad-patch failures were not required (e.g., Qwen C++ would be 22.7\% instead of 4.5\%, Qwen Java would be 7.79\% instead of 1.3\%, DeepSeek C++ would be 43.8\% instead of 25\%, and DeepSeek Java would be 28.4\% instead of 20.9\%).
 This gap highlights that many generated tests capture superficial behaviors rather than the underlying program semantics.
 By enforcing that gold patches pass and all bad patches fail, we obtain a far more realistic assessment of test quality, one that reflects a model's ability to differentiate correct logic from subtly incorrect implementations, a critical requirement for trustworthy automated testing.